skellis46/slipbox/literature notes/Kaufman - Transcend.md

 > Reading William James eventually led Yaden to reading more modern experimental psychology and then to the neuroscience work of Andrew Newberg at Thomas Jefferson University.
 The creator of a new field—neurotheology—Newberg and his colleagues published the book Why God Won’t Go Away in 2001, in which they presented their findings on the neuroscience of spiritual experiences.
 From Tibetan monks to Franciscan nuns, Newberg scanned the brains of expert meditators who had encountered the same sort of intense feelings of unity that Yaden experienced.
 Newberg found that regardless of their religion or spiritual belief, the very same brain area was implicated—the superior parietal lobe, a region of the brain associated with spatial body awareness.22

-Yaden, D. B., Haidt, J., Hood, R. W., Vago, D. R., & Newberg, A. B. (2017).
+- Yaden, D. B., Haidt, J., Hood, R. W., Vago, D. R., & Newberg, A. B. (2017).
 The varieties of self-transcendent experience.
 Review of General Psychology, 21(2), 143–160.

-> Alternate Names for the Transcendent Experience24
+> Alternate Names for the Transcendent Experience:

 Mystic Experience
 Peak Experience